New Pantai Expressway: Kampung Dato' Harun toll plaza near Taman Medan

 About 50 people in Petaling Jaya Selatan staged a peaceful rally at the New Pantai Expressway’s (NPE) Kampung Dato' Harun toll plaza near Taman Medan here, demanding the NPE toll be abolished as it was burdening the people, especially nearby residents.
 Acting Petaling Jaya Selatan UMNO chief Raja Datuk Hanipuddin Raja Datuk Nong Chik said the residents had to spend an average of RM500 monthly on the toll.

-“They have to pay RM1.60, even though their houses are located just 200m from the toll plaza.
-The toll charge is probably the highest in the Klang Valley,” he told.
+"They have to pay RM1.60, even though their houses are located just 200m from the toll plaza.
+The toll charge is probably the highest in the Klang Valley," he said.

 On 13 February 2009, the PJS 2 toll plaza for Kuala Lumpur-bound was abolished.
 This was at the request of the government following complaints from nearby residents who had no alternative route in a Kuala Lumpur-bound direction and were thus compelled to pay too frequently.
-The government agreed to abolish the toll plaza from Sunway Pyramid heading towards Kuala Lumpur begimning 00.01 hours 14 February 2009.
+The government agreed to abolish the toll plaza from Sunway Pyramid heading towards Kuala Lumpur beginning 00.01 hours 14 February 2009.

 Tolls

-The New Pantai Expressway using opened toll systems.
+The New Pantai Expressway uses opened toll systems.

 As part of an initiative to facilitate faster transaction at the Pantai Dalam, PJS 5 and PJS 2 Toll Plaza, all toll transactions at three toll plazas on the New Pantai Expressway will be conducted electronically via Touch 'n Go cards or SmartTAGs starting 13 January 2016.